fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 5 - Cognito - Fix the permissions on the groups for RBAC

 The people from the Security Team that joined our task force to solve the issues said that is essential to have RBAC (Role-Based Access Control) properly configured on the system.
 They also said that the version of the CDK used here doesn't allow us to solve that by code, unless we create a Custom Resource as it was done for the creation of the User Pool.
-Nobody on the team knows how to do it, and we're not but one of the SysAdmins said to have the playbook for that, and send us the guidance.
+Nobody on the team knows how to do it, and we don't have time to dive deep on it now.

+But one of the SysAdmins said to have the playbook for that, and send us the guidance.
 Let's try to leverage it.

 ##### [Problem]
 The Identity Pool configuration is missing the configuration of the roles for each one of the groups (Managers and Players).
 We need to attach the proper roles to the user when the user signs in to the application.

 ##### [Solution guidance]

+This is the playbook that we've got from

 1. On your AWS Console, visit the Cognito service page.
 2. If you got to the landing page of the service, you will click on the button **Manage Identity Pools**.